cloudflare/cloudflare-docs/products/workers/src/content/learning/metrics-and-analytics.md

 Workers on the [Bundled Usage Model](/platform/pricing#usage-models) may have high durations, even with a 50 ms CPU time limit, if they are running many network-bound operations like `fetch` requests, and waiting on responses.

-### Data Egress
+### Egress Data

-The Data Egress chart shows the total amount of data sent out of the Worker over the selected time period.
-The data is broken into `subrequest` and `response body` to help with understanding when and where the data is being sent out from.
-If you are sending data to members of the [Bandwidth Alliance](https://www.cloudflare.com/bandwidth-alliance/), the values shown in this chart may not align with the usage costs at the end of the month.
-For more information billing refer to [Pricing](/platform/pricing#usage-models).
+The egress data chart shows the total amount of data sent out of the Worker over the selected time period.
+The data is broken into subrequest and response body to help with understanding when and where the data is being sent out from.

 ### Metrics retention